tiltedphoques/TiltedNetwork/CODE_GUIDELINES.md

 ``auto`` is allowed when dealing with long names, it is not accepted for primitive types as we don't want the compiler to give us a signed int when we are using it as unsigned.

+Don't use java style blocks, a ``{`` needs to be on a new line.

+Don't use exceptions, don't use STL code that can throw, use the nothrow version if available or the unsafe version.
+Use the Outcome class to return the value or an error.